j-gillespie-dna/STanalysis/README.md

 # Welcome!
-Future home of a simple, (hopefully) easy to understand spatial transcriptomics analysis pipeline for those who have never before done ST analysis.

 This started as part of my masters thesis but has been continued as a way to provide some guidance to all of those trying to teach themselves a new NGS analysis techniques.

-The first version of this protocol will soon be published (pending link).
+These pages are all written in R using a package called [Bookdown](https://bookdown.org/) which allows you to write R scripts that can then be converted into html files.
+These files can then be uploaded to GitHub and published via GitPages.
+The R files are available for download on GitHub if you want a "behind the scenes" view of these pages or you want to run them without copy/pasting code from these pages.
+The corresponding site can be found [here](https://j-gillespie-dna.github.io)

 ## Who is this NOT for
 This protocol is not for anyone with extensive ST analysis experience.
 We will not be discussing intricate details or highly technical aspects beyond general notes to new users or "tips and tricks".